mlin2024/Doodl.e/README.md

 **Required Must-have Stories**

-* User can log in/log out
+* [x] User can log in
-* User can sign up for a new account
+* [x] User can sign up for a new account
+* [x] User can logout
-* User can choose between Doodle Mode and Game Mode
+* [ ] User can choose between Doodle Mode and Game Mode
-* User can view their profile
+* [x] User can view their profile
-* User can logout
-* User can choose to either create a new doodle contribute to an existing doodle
+* [ ] User can choose to either create a new doodle contribute to an existing doodle
-* User can draw a new doodle
+* [ ] User can draw a new doodle
-* User can receive an existing doodle from the database (that they have not already contributed to) and add on to it
+* [ ] User can contribute to the doodle that they chose in the contribute screen
-* User can send out their new doodle/contribution to the database
+* [ ] User can send out their new doodle/contribution to the database
-* User can choose to either create a new game or join an existing game
+* [ ] User can choose to either create a new game or join an existing game
-* User can create a new game and receive the game code
+* [ ] User can create a new game and receive the game code
-* User can join a game by inputting the game code
+* [ ] User can join a game by inputting the game code
+* [ ] User can view a list of all users currently in the game
+* [ ] User who created a game can start the game
-* User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
+* [ ] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
-* User can view the full history of each doodle in the game after the game ends
+* [ ] User can view the full history of each doodle in the game after the game ends
-* User can change username and password
-* User can add their Twitter to allow automatic posting of their doodles
+* [ ] User can add their Twitter to allow automatic posting of their doodles
+* [ ] User can choose to view their gallery
-* User can view a gallery of all the doodles they've done
+* [x] User can view a gallery of all the doodles they've done
-* User can receive a notification whenever one of their doodles is contributed to
+* [ ] User can receive a notification whenever one of their doodles is contributed to

 **Optional Nice-to-have Stories**

-* User can undo/redo their strokes
+* [ ] User can undo/redo their strokes
-* User can choose their drawing color out of a list of colors (previously used colors cannot be chosen)
+* [ ] User can choose their drawing color out of a list of colors (previously used colors cannot be chosen)
-* When receiving an existing doodle from the database, user can view a timelapse of the work already done on the doodle
+* [ ] When receiving an existing doodle from the database, user can view a timelapse of the work already done on the doodle

 ### 2. Screen Archetypes